DavidYardley19/example/DocumentedProgress.md

 If they dont have an id... sayyyyy... posts.
 They usually come with a slug.
 So you will need to use `Route::get('/jobs/{job:slug}', function (Job $job) {`

+php artisan make:controller
+This allowed us to create a controller, selected an empty type.
+Looks like convention is to use the singularname camelcase
+`JobController` was used.

+Note:
+index, show, create, update, delete, edit, store...
+These are all `ACTIONS`.
+NOT "METHODS"